benhoyt/benhoyt.github.com/writings/pyast64.md

         sum += i
 ```

-I also compared a slightly more idiomatic version that only works in actual Python using `sum(range(100000000))`.
-On my Mac, here are the results:
+I also compared to a slightly more idiomatic version that only works in actual Python using `sum(range(100000000))`, as well as a [C version](https://github.com/benhoyt/pyast64/blob/master/benchmark_for.c) of the same loop for reference.
+On my MacBook Pro 2.5GHz i7, here are the results:

 <table>
     <thead>